 By Phyllis Cheng, Chair, COAF College/Law School Committee

-Voting Rights Act: August
+August: Voting Rights Act

 The Voting Rights Act of 1965 is a landmark piece of federal legislation in the United States that prohibits racial discrimination in voting.
 President Lyndon B. Johnson signed the Act into law during the height of the Civil Rights Movement, and Congress later amended the Act five times to expand its protections.
 Designed to enforce the voting rights guaranteed by the Fourteenth and Fifteenth Amendments to the United States Constitution, the Act resulted in the mass enfranchisement of racial minorities throughout the country, especially in the South.

-National Hispanic Heritage Month: September
+September: National Hispanic Heritage Month

 National Hispanic Heritage Month is observed from September 15 to October 15, by celebrating the histories, cultures and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.
 The observation started in 1968 as Hispanic Heritage Week under President Lyndon Johnson and was expanded by President Ronald Reagan in 1988 to cover a 30-day period starting on September 15 and ending on October 15.
 The month was enacted into law on August 17, 1988.

-National Disability Employment Awareness Month: October
+October: National Disability Employment Awareness Month

 October is National Disability Employment Awareness Month.
 The purpose of the Month is to educate about disability employment issues and celebrate the many and varied contributions of America's workers with disabilities.
 Held annually, National Disability Employment Awareness Month is led by the U.S. Department of Labor's Office of Disability Employment Policy, but its true spirit lies in the many observances held at the grassroots level across the nation every year.
 Employers of all sizes and in all industries are encouraged to participate.

-Native American Heritage Day: November
+November: Native American Heritage Day

 President George W. Bush signed into law legislation introduced by Congressman Joe Baca to designate the Friday after Thanksgiving as Native American Heritage Day as a day to pay tribute to Native Americans for their many contributions to the United States, Americans of all backgrounds are encouraged to observe November 28 as Native American Heritage Day, through appropriate ceremonies and activities.
 It also encourages public elementary and secondary schools to enhance student understanding of Native Americans by providing classroom instructions focusing on their history, achievements, and contributions

-Presented by the State Bar of California, Council on Access & Fairness, California Judges Association and the California Judicial Council.
-The program will focus on the status of diversity in the judiciary.
-Speakers include Chief Justice Tani Cantil-Sakauye, Associate Justice Goodwin Liu, Justice James Lambden (Ret.), Justice Miguel Marquez, Justice William Murray, Justice Therese Stewart, Judge Diana Becton, Judge LaDoris Cordell (Ret.), Judge Marguerite Downing (Chair, Council on Access & Fairness), Judge Eric Taylor (President CJA) and David Pasternak (President, The State Bar of California).
+The program looks at the status of diversity in the judiciary.
+Speakers include Chief Justice Tani Cantil-Sakauye, Associate Supreme Court Justice Goodwin Liu; Justices James Lambden (Ret.), William Murray, and Therese Stewart; Judges Diana Becton, LaDoris Cordell (Ret.), Marguerite Downing (Chair, COAF), Brenda Harbin-Forte, and Eric Taylor (President CJA); and David Pasternak (State Bar President)